Everything New Parents Need To Know About Birth Certificates

 Currently, the U.S. Standard Certificate of Live Birth looks like an application, with boxes asking for specific pieces of information that clocks in at two pages and 58 questions long.
 The information requested on a birth certificate includes full name, the time and date of birth, the place of birth, and information about the parents of the child.
 Additionally, you’ll need to provide information regarding ethnicity and demographics.

-So how do you get a birth certificate?
-If you have a birth at a hospital, they will provide the forms before you are discharged to go home — and usually a nurse or a midwife will help you fill everything out.
+So how do you get a hospital birth certificate?
+If you give birth at a hospital, they will provide the forms before you are discharged to go home — and usually a nurse or a midwife will help you fill everything out.
 If you give birth at home or in a birthing center, a midwife there will also have the forms on hand.

 How To Make Changes In A Birth Certificate

 Figuring out how to initially apply for a hospital birth certificate is convoluted enough, but what if you want to make changes down the line?
 The state, county, or municipality where your child’s birth certificate was issued has the ability to make changes per request, but each vital records office has its own protocols to make these changes possible.
 Therefore, the laws about what can be changed on a birth certificate — and for what reasons — vary widely.